xabackus/mmai/homework/homework-5/README.md

 # Homework 5: Agentic Multimodal AI

-## Reading Assignment
-Survey of three papers on agentic LLMs, covering the distinction between chatbots and agents, multi-step decision-making, and human-in-the-loop collaboration.
-Designed a hypothetical WCAG accessibility audit agent with formal observation/action spaces and evaluation criteria.

-## Hands-On
+## Overview

-### Accessibility Audit Agent (smolagents)
-Built a WCAG web accessibility auditor using Hugging Face's smolagents framework:
+Built and evaluated an agentic WCAG web accessibility auditor using Hugging Face's smolagents framework.
+Covers the full lifecycle: reading assignment on agent architectures, tool design, baseline and custom-tool evaluation, vision-enhanced agents, safety testing, configuration benchmarking, observability with Langfuse, and Discord deployment.

-- **Text-only agent** (Qwen2.5-7B, local): Custom `check_html_accessibility` and `wcag_guideline_lookup` tools.
-Found 37 issues on the W3C demo page but got stuck in code parsing loops.
+## What I did

+- **Reading assignment**: surveyed three papers on agentic LLMs.
+Designed a formal agent specification (observation/action spaces, transition dynamics, stopping conditions) for a WCAG accessibility auditor.
+Compared autonomous vs human-in-the-loop architectures.

+- **Built a custom-tool agent** with `check_html_accessibility` and `wcag_guideline_lookup` tools.
+The custom tools eliminated the baseline's most critical failure — hallucinating violations on accessible pages — by programmatically verifying HTML structure instead of relying on the model's pattern-matching.

-- **Vision agent** (GPT-4o-mini, API): Added browser-based tools (helium) + screenshot capture.
-Identified visual accessibility issues (contrast, rendered layout) that HTML parsing alone misses.
-Completed audits in 3 steps vs 9.
+- **Vision-enhanced agent** (GPT-4o-mini + browser screenshots) identified visual accessibility issues (contrast, rendered layout) that HTML parsing alone cannot detect.
+Completed audits in 3 steps vs the text-only agent's 9.

-### Safety Evaluation
-Tested three adversarial prompts (credential entry, data scraping, prompt injection) before and after system prompt hardening.
-Key finding: prompt-level guardrails blocked 2/3 attacks, but a direct "ignore all previous instructions" injection defeated them in both conditions — structural mitigations (input classifiers, tool allowlists) are necessary.
+- **Safety evaluation**: tested three adversarial prompts before and after system prompt hardening.
+Prompt injection ("ignore all previous instructions") defeated guardrails in both conditions, demonstrating that structural mitigations (input classifiers, tool allowlists) are necessary beyond prompt-level rules.

-### Agent Configurations
-Compared CodeAgent vs ToolCallingAgent and different step budgets.
-ToolCallingAgent was the clear winner: zero code parsing errors, 4x richer output, competitive latency.
+- **Agent configurations**: benchmarked CodeAgent vs ToolCallingAgent across step budgets.
+ToolCallingAgent won on reliability (zero parsing errors), output quality (4x richer reports), and competitive latency.

-### Discord Deployment
-Deployed the agent as a Discord bot with hybrid triggering (@mention + keyword detection).
-Successfully refused out-of-scope requests while responding to accessibility audit keywords.
+- **Discord deployment**: built a bot with hybrid trigger (@mention + keyword detection) that correctly refuses out-of-scope requests while responding to accessibility audit queries.

-### OpenClaw (Optional)
-Explored OpenClaw as a persistent agent daemon.
-Compared its always-on architecture with smolagents' ephemeral design, discussing the security implications of persistent system-level access.
+## Connection to the final project

+The connection is less direct than HW3–4, but there's a shared theme: building systems that respond appropriately to the *type* of input they receive.
+In this homework, the agent must distinguish audit requests from adversarial prompts and refuse the latter.
+In EgoBlind-RA, the system must distinguish urgent from non-urgent queries and respond differently to each.
+Both require a classification stage that gates downstream behavior — the CLIP urgency classifier in our project serves an analogous role to the safety classifier / scope detection in the agent.
+The safety evaluation findings (prompt-level guardrails are insufficient; you need structural separation) also rhyme with our paper's finding that prompt-level urgency conditioning (Approach 2) and structural urgency separation (Approach 1) have different robustness properties.

 ## Files

-- `Xander_Backus_HW5_Written_Responses.pdf` — All parts (reading + hands-on + deployment + analysis)
+- `Xander_Backus_HW5_Written_Responses.pdf` — All written responses (parts 1–6 + optional)
+- `Homework_5_AI_Agents.ipynb` — Agent notebook (smolagents, Langfuse, safety eval)